MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 ### Management

 Admins will be able to control which members in your organization can enable sync.
-See [Configure Microsoft Edge sync](microsoft-edge-enterprise-sync.md#configure-microsoft-edge-sync) and [Sync group policies](microsoft-edge-enterprise-sync.md#sync-group-policies).
+See [Use Azure Information Protection to configure Microsoft Edge sync](microsoft-edge-enterprise-sync.md#use-azure-information-protection-to-configure-microsoft-edge-sync) and [Sync group policies](microsoft-edge-enterprise-sync.md#sync-group-policies).
 Additionally, users can turn sync on/off for each of their devices as well as toggle each data attribute individually for sync.

 ### Key management